forfudan/MojoMiji/src/miji/basic/control.md

 ---

-Another example is to write a program that ask the user to give a command to conduct a certain task, let's say, the user can give the following commands:
+The last example is to write a program that ask the user to give a command to conduct a certain task, let's say, the user can give the following commands:

 - "hi": Mojo will print "Hello, master!"
 - "who": Mojo will print "I am Mojo, your loyal assistant!"